 How to take Progress Pictures 101

 There are plenty of ways to track and measure changes/progress of a client.
 Sometimes results are tangible and visible to the eye, but sometimes the most important changes are internal and just as rewarding for the coach and client.
-This is why a feedback and open communication between a coach and client is crucial.
+This is why feedback and open communication between a coach and client is crucial.

 Be the first to reply